TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep3.md

 Is a security information and event management system for detecting and responding to threats.

-15. Azure Service Fabric service;
+15. Azure Service Fabric;

+This helps in developing microservices and container orchestration on Linux or Windows.

 - The number of node types in the cluster
 - The properties for each node type